facelessuser/coloraide/docs/src/markdown/interpolation.md

 ## Overlaying Colors

 The `overlay` method allows a transparent color to be overlaid on top of another color creating the composite of the two.
-To perform an overlay, a background color must be provided to the color along with an optional color space.
-If a color is to be overlaid within a smaller color space, the colors will be mapped to the smaller space.
+To perform an overlay, a background color must be provided along with an optional color space.

-!!! tip "Cylindrical Spaces"
+This function differs from [`interpolate`](#interpolate) and friends and does not use the same interpolation technique, but follows overlaying logic as performed in browsers.

-    It is generally recommended to overlay in non-cylindrical spaces, but there is no limitation to do so.
+When `space` is not provided, the color space of the base color is used.
+Browsers usually, overlay in the sRGB color space, so if the intention is mimic browsers, it is suggested to overlay in `srgb`.

 In the example below, we take the `#!color rgb(100% 0% 0% / 0.5)` and overlay it on the color `#!color black`.
 This yields the color: `#!color rgb(127.5 0 0)`.
+Since the base color is in the `srgb` space, the colors are overlaid in that space.

 ```color
 Color("rgb(100% 0% 0% / 0.5)").overlay("black")